dreamzengineering/html-o-exe-complier-/README.md

 ## 🚀 Installation & Setup

 1. **Clone or Download the Repository:**
-   Save the main exe and run it
+   Download as zip open and run it

 2. **Install Dependencies:**
    The application automatically detects and installs missing dependencies on launch.
 Alternatively, you can manually install them using `pip`: